 - Acceptance into the graduate school or meeting the graduate athletic training program (GATP) criteria does not guarantee acceptance into the program

 - Applications are due Jan.
 10 of the calendar year, but they may continue to be submitted until all positions are filled

 Program Administrative Assistant:

 GATP Admission Process

 Students may apply using the Athletic Training Centralized Application System (ATCAS).
 Use the GATP application documents to upload in order to complete the ATCAS application.
 Admission is rolling with an opening date of Aug.
 1. Acceptance is based on meeting application criterion score and will continue until all seats are filled.
-The two-step process must be completed: Graduate School application is submitted via the Apply to SFA page, and the GATP application is submitted directly to the program.
+The two-step process must be completed: Graduate School application is submitted via the Apply to SFA page.

 - Please include a copy of all syllabi in your application package if your course title is different from the examples provided.